Catel/Catel.Docs/src/vnext/catel-mvvm/behaviors-triggers/focus.md

 ## Focus when the control is loaded

 The easiest and default method is to set the focus when the associated control is loaded.
 In WPF, this is immediately when the control is focused.
-In Silverlight, there is a delay of 400 milliseconds by default, otherwise the focus is not set correctly.

 ```
 <ListBox ItemsSource="{Binding PersonCollection}" SelectedItem="{Binding SelectedPerson}">